 Price Developments for Rare Earths, Technology Metals and Precious Metals

-Price Development of Selected Rare Earths*
+Price Developments of Selected Rare Earths*

 Dysprosium is strongly magnetic, and therefore an important part of permanent magnets, which still function reliably at high temperatures.
 In nuclear reactors it is used as a shielding agent and is part of energy-saving lamps.
 Dysprosium is also used for laser materials, halogen lamps and glass.

 Neodymium significantly improves the performance of magnets.
 This is why neodymium magnets are found everywhere where high power is required in a small space: In wind turbines, in elevators (for example in the One World Trade Center), in headphones or electric motors.
 Wind turbines account for the largest consumption – they require several hundred kilograms of neodymium per unit.

 The main use of praseodymium is in high-power magnets.
 However, it has a number of other applications: For example, praseodymium is used in combination with magnesium to produce high-strength metals for building aircraft engines.
 Praseodymium is also used for UV eye protection glasses such as welding goggles.